wzulfikar/lifelog/tech/bitbucket-issue-tracker.md

 # Bitbucket Issue Tracker

 ### Creating Issue
-- go to repo page
+- go to your repo page
 - click `Issues`
 - click `Create issue` (upper right)
 - upload image/attachment if any

-> in this example, we use issue message to structure the issue. so, we can copy the issue message (the list inside blue panel), paste it inside `Description`.
+> in this example, we use issue message to _structure_ our issue: copy issue message and paste it in `Description`.

 ![](http://i.giphy.com/26uf0JmpD9i6ETICk.gif)